Ali-Bolucu/CMake-Exercises/README.md

 # --03 - CMake : Compile and linking libraries

+"math.cpp" is not needed, all the code is in the "math.h" file but in order to cmake to determine type of file, .cpp file is created.

 ``` cmake
 cmake_minimum_required(VERSION 3.26.5)
 set(CMAKE_CXX_STANDARD 17) # Sets the C++ version to be used